 Gumbi Gumbi Leaf Tea

-A Traditional Bush-Tucker that the Aborigines have used for Thousands of years, it is used to support General Health and Wellbeing.
-Gumbi Gumbi is simple, natural, and affordable, it is Traditional Bush-Tucker for you
+A Traditional Bush-Tucker that the Australian Aborigines have used for Thousands of years, it is used to support General Wellbeing.

 Gumbi Gumbi really is pure, simple wholesomeness